ZhangChunjieCUG/anomaly-detection/README.md

 Once finished this step, you can open the Pycharm in your computer and install all files in Pycharm.

-Firstly, Open arrhythmia.py, checked the code and set the data storage path
+Firstly, open arrhythmia.py, checked the code and set the data storage path

 code: path_ = 'D:/1_data science/1_code/ALAD_myDATA/data/arrhythmia.mat'

-The dimension of data is up to you, Pleasr don't forget to check the dimension in code to keep consistent with your data.
+The dimension of data is up to you, pleasr don't forget to check the dimension in code to keep consistent with your data.

 Secondly, run the file 'run.py'